clintono1/pintos-project/doc/project1.md

 ## Data structures and functions

-We will edit the lock struct so that it now contains two more variables.
+We will edit the lock struct so that it now contains one more variable.

 ```
 struct lock